 Wondering what to wear in Guatemala?
-Creating a packing list for Guatemala can be a tricky place to pack for, especially if you are traveling during the rainy season or plan on hiking Acatenango with of the best sling backpack or doing any other adventurous things that you might need specific gear for.
+Creating a packing list for Guatemala can be tricky, especially if you are traveling during the rainy season or plan on hiking Acatenango with of the best sling backpack or doing any other adventurous things that you might need specific gear for.

 In this Guatemala packing list, I’ve covered everything that you will need for your Guatemala backpacking adventure.
 I’ve even included some ‘what to wear in Guatemala’ tips for the different places you might be visiting.